Uptime Monitoring for WordPress Agencies: 50+ Client Sites, One Dashboard

 This is not a knock on these tools.
 ManageWP is excellent for plugin updates and bulk backups.
 MainWP is excellent if you want a self-hosted control plane.
 WP Umbrella is excellent for client-friendly PDF reports.
 None of them, based on their public feature pages as of May 2026, run a real browser through wp-login.php to verify a working login.
 That is a real gap if you are selling premium-tier care plans where login uptime is the actual SLA.

 The pricing model row matters more than agencies usually think.
-At 50 sites, $1/site/month is $50/month and grows with your book.
-A flat $49 Pro plan covers up to 100 monitors total, so a 50-site book with one HTTP monitor per site plus 10 browser login monitors on your premium clients fits cleanly.
-The cost-per-site keeps falling as you fill the plan.
+Per-site pricing grows linearly with your book and never stops.
+A flat $49 Pro plan is sized as a 10-client unit: 100 monitors total (about 10 per client), up to 10 of them browser login monitors (1 per client), and 10 branded custom-domain status pages (1 per client).
+One Pro plan fully covers 10 clients for $49 total, which is $4.90 per client per month with the browser login monitor and the branded status page included, not billed per probe.
 There is also the question of monitoring WordPress without installing another plugin on every client site.
 ManageWP and MainWP both need a worker plugin.
 Velprove probes from outside, so there is no plugin install, no auto-update window to worry about, and no plugin-conflict surface to debug.

 Branded status pages on your client's custom domain

 A branded status page on a client's own domain is the single highest-leverage thing you can add to a premium care plan.
 It moves the conversation from "is the site down?" to "here is the live status, here is the incident history, here is what we did about it."
 Clients stop asking.
 Account managers stop fielding the ask.
 The page does the work.
-Velprove Pro includes 3 status pages with custom-domain support, which is the right shape for an agency: branded pages for your top 3 premium clients, and a single agency-internal dashboard for the rest of the book.
+Velprove Pro includes 10 status pages, each with custom-domain support and no Velprove branding.
+That is exactly 1 branded status page per client across a 10-client book, every client on their own domain, not just your top few.

 What belongs on a client-facing status page